 We aggregate our operating segments into the following three reportable segments: HVAC, Detection and Measurement, and Engineered Solutions.
 The factors considered in determining our aggregated segments are the economic similarity of the businesses, the nature of products sold or services provided, production processes, types of customers, distribution methods, and regulatory environment.
-In determining our reportable segments, we apply the threshold criteria of the Segment Reporting Topic of the Codification.
-Operating income or loss for each of our segments is determined before considering impairment and special charges, pension and postretirement expense, long-term incentive compensation and other indirect corporate expenses.
+In determining our reportable segments is determined before considering impairment and special charges, pension and postretirement expense, long-term incentive compensation and other indirect corporate expenses.
 This is consistent with the way our Chief Operating Decision Maker evaluates the results of each segment.